What was your driving force to becoming an entrepreneur?

 Did you study Photography in school?

 Not really.
-Photojournalism however, was one of the core courses during my first degree as a Mass Communication student.
+Photojournalism was one of the core courses during my first degree as a Mass Communication student.
 I found it very interesting even though my specialization wasn’t Broadcasting.
-I learnt the significance of capturing images, how pictures tell stories, how captions can make or mar a tabloid/magazine.
+I learnt the significance of capturing images, how pictures tell stories, how captions can make or mar a tabloid.
 I knew the basics; nothing practical at the time.

 What’s your educational background?

 I studied Mass/Human Communications for BSc. degree; graduated in 2010 from Bowen University.
-For Masters, I studied Human Resources Management; graduated in 2013 from the University of Windsor.
+For Masters, I studied Human Resources Management; graduated in 2013 from University of Windsor.

 What motivates you?